dfelinto/blender-manual/manual/editors/preferences/experimental.rst

 Override Auto Resync
    Enables library overrides automatic resync detection and process on file load.
    Disable when dealing with older blend-files that need manual Resync (Enforce) handling.

+Proxy to Override Auto Conversion
+   Enables conversion of proxies to library overrides on file load.
+   Disable if you want to keep existing proxies, and deal with their conversion yourself.